SBS Wealth KiwiSaver Scheme

 3 |

-- Just because you're in a Lifestages fund does not mean you have to invest in the automatic life cycle investment funds.
+- Just because you're in a SBS Wealth KiwiSaver Scheme fund does not mean you have to invest in the automatic life cycle investment funds

-- The lower the percentage of Growth fund allocation, the lower the annual fee, and vice versa.
+- The lower the percentage of the High Growth Fund allocation, the lower the annual fee, and vice versa

-Ultimately, our view is that Lifestages offers a middle-of-the-road KiwiSaver scheme, but significantly better options can be found elsewhere.
+Ultimately, our view is that the SBS Wealth KiwiSaver Scheme offers a middle-of-the-road KiwiSaver scheme, but better options can be found elsewhere.

-Lifestages has a history of high-fees producing average returns.
-While it has committed to introducing lower-fee funds, the legacy of high-fee/average-return remains.
-We're most uncomfortable with the Income Fund, Lifestages' low-risk conservative fund, which commands ~1% p.a. in fees.
-With around $80 million invested in this, we believe much better choices are available to current members.
+SBS Wealth KiwiSaver has a history of high-fees producing average returns.
+While it has committed to introducing lower-fee funds, we're most uncomfortable with the Income Fund, SBS Wealth KiwiSaver Scheme's low-risk conservative fund, which commands ~0.87% p.a. in fees.

 While lifestage funds are useful, we take the view that the fund offering could be better.
 Specifically, the historical returns struggle when compared to the bulk of similarly structured KiwiSaver funds.